boi4/libmpidynres/README.md

 To install the headers and the library into your system, run `make install`.
 You can adjust the installation directory by setting the `INSTALL_PREFIX` variable.

-To build the doxygen html documentation, run `make doc`.
+To build the doxygen html documentation, run `make docs`.
 To build examples run `make examples`.

 If you want to build your examples against an installed version of libmpidynres, please remove the `-I` and `-L` flags in the Makefile.